-Datatypes, such as xsd:string or xsd:integer, and literals such as "1"^^xsd:integer, can be used to express data ranges - sets of tuples of literals, where tuples consisting of only one literal are identified with the literal itself.
+Datatypes, such as strings or integers, can be used to express data ranges - sets of tuples of literals, where tuples consisting of only one literal are identified with the literal itself.
 Each data range is associated with a positive arity, which determines the size of the tuples in the data range.
 All datatypes have arity one.
 This specification currently does not define data ranges of arity more than one; however, by allowing for n-ary data ranges, the syntax of OWL 2 provides a "hook" allowing implementations to introduce extensions such as comparisons and arithmetic.